 A few factors that will get that “gross” response are load time and an outdated aesthetic.
 Most investors aren’t going to waste their time if your website takes longer than 3 seconds to load, parts of the page won’t load (here’s looking at you Flash), or the page isn’t viewable because it’s not responsive.
 The same is true if your website looks like it’s 5+ years old.

-Let’s assume you’ve done you due diligence and made sure your website loads quickly and wasn’t built in 2013.
+Let’s assume you’ve done your due diligence and made sure your website loads quickly and doesn’t look like it was built way back in 2015.
 You just scored another 30-60 seconds of your investors precious time.
 Now what?

 Now your potential investor must interact with your website’s design.
 A study titled “Trust and Mistrust of Online Health Sites”, concludes that the main reason that websites were rapidly rejected was due to the design.

 Let’s get something straight right now.
-Some in the life science industry are misinformed when it comes to design.
-Many are under the assumption that design just means aesthetics.
-To wit, some seem to think a web designer just moves images around until it looks pretty.
-That may be true to an extent, but it’ only scratches the surface.
+Web design is not just about aesthetics.
+It’s much, much more than that.
 A much better definition of design is “how something works.”
 More specifically, a designer thinks about how users of varying capability will interact with the design in all potential mediums and use cases.

 A professional designer bases design decisions on research, data, best practices, knowledge of users and the market, and years of experience.
 An amateur or ad-hoc designer (or a “pro” that does a poor job) bases design decisions almost exclusively on their own opinions, experiences, and assumptions.
 We see this night-and-day contrast at its worst in “design by committee” arrangements where the designer-client relationship has spun out of control.

 The takeaway here is that investor’s are going to know (subconsciously, consciously, or both) if your website design is subpar.
-They’ll see it and feel it.
+They’ll just feel it.
+And as the evidence shows, they will also make a snap judgement about your company.
 Do not cut corners on the web design process.
-It is a grave mistake.

 Let’s assume that your website is fast and professionally designed.
 Now your investor can take some time reading content.
 Make sure than your content is concise, scannable, and engaging.
 Here’s another bit of insider advice: web copywriting is an entire industry unto itself and with good reason.
 People don’t read the web the way they read press releases, journals, or books.
 On the web, readers scan.